KaryonixX/kxdokkan-wiki/guides/custom-bgms.md

 Learn how to use terminal or command prompt.
 All the tools required by the process are command line applications.
 Meaning they have no graphical user interface (gui).
 So practice using the command line or wait for the toolkit to contain the same features.

-## **iOS**

-The iOS Patcher of dokkan entropy is able to mass create bgms by completeing the process above.
-Hit the Audio Creator Button in the patcher.
-Then select the Create BGMS popup.
-Next select all the wav files you'd like to convert to bgms.
-If you'd like to customize the loop points of the adx file, then simply select the tab associated with the wav file.
-It will spawn forth a popup allowing you to change the loop points used.
-Finally press the convert all files button in the top right then patiently wait as the process commences.
-As long as your wav file meets the conditions laid out you will have a custom made bgm ready to be loaded ingame.

 ## **Windows/Mac**